jillianchiam/CPSC312-Prolog-Project/README.md

 # CPSC312-Prolog-Project

-### Poker Hand Evaluator is a tool that helps poker players determine the hand have, as well as the cards needed to form an ideal hand.
+### Poker Hand Evaluator is a tool written in Prolog that helps poker players determine the hand have, as well as the cards needed to form an ideal hand.

 **poker/1** takes in a list of cards and returns the best poker hand that can be formed. <br />
 Each ````[Card]```` should be input as ````[Face, Suite]````.
 Use ````[jack, queen, king, ace]```` for face cards.
 Suite notation does not matter, as long as you are consistent.